juusoselin/JAMK/CyberTrust/Readme.md

 ## random_dns_lookup

-This Bash script was run inside multiple [mininet](http://http://mininet.org) hosts to generate random DNS queries, using both malicious and clean URLs, during the first phase of blocking and logging malicious traffic with HPE Network Protector.
+This Bash script was run inside multiple [mininet](http://mininet.org) hosts to generate random DNS queries, both malicious and legit, during the first phase of blocking and logging malicious traffic with the HPE Network Protector.

 ## Protector_ACL_and_Blacklist

-These Python scripts add URLs to ACL as well as FQDNs to the custom blacklists and generating policies based on the profiles using the REST API.
+These Python scripts add URLs to ACL as well as FQDNs to the custom blacklists and generates also policy based on the profile using the REST API.
 It contains also scripts to test how many individual list and entries can be added.